Talon-Zhang/D3-Description/README.md

 D.	Does the narrative visualization effectively utilize parameters?

 There are four states in my visualization corresponding to four events.
 Each state has different parameters – different time periods and different scale of the prices.
-The line chart is able to show how the price change over time by following the change of the parameters, as well as showing the highest point.
+The line chart is able to show how the price change over time.
+When differnt slide is chosen, all parameters change.

 E.	Does the narrative visualization effectively utilize triggers?

 There are basically two triggers in my visualization.
-The first one is the button on the tag bar, It changes the time for the slide therefore triggers the change of the graph and text.
-When the users hang their mouse on the bar, the button will become a little whiter, so that they know they can click on the button.
-The second one are the tooltips on each graph.
+The first one is the button on the tag bar.
+It changes the time for the slide therefore triggers the change of the graph and text.
+When the users hang their mouses on the bar, the button will become a little whiter, so that they know they can click on the button.
+The second one is the tooltips on each graph.
 If the user hang their mouses on any data point in the graph, the x-axis and y-axis value will appear immediately.
 If they then remove their mouses, the information will disapeear automatically.
-I have made the point especially big so that user can easily find this function.
+I have made the point especially big so that users can easily find this function.